 Our prayer for pastors echoes the opening verses of Hebrews 12:

 “Therefore, since we are surrounded by such a great cloud of witnesses, let us throw off everything that hinders and the sin that so easily entangles, and let us run with perseverance the race marked out for us.
 Let us fix our eyes on Jesus, the author and perfecter of our faith, who for the joy set before him endured the cross, scorning its shame, and sat down at the right hand of the throne of God.”

-If God’s people are to grow in the grace and knowledge of the Lord Jesus Christ they must be taught God’s word.
-It is the conviction of PTI that the best way to do this is by exposition of a passage of Scripture in the regular meetings of the local church.
-While there is a place for topical preaching, expository preaching should be at the heart of the life of the church.
-In its conferences and book ministry PTI seeks to equip pastors to faithfully expound the Bible.
+God’s people grow in grace and knowledge of the Lord Jesus Christ by the faithful teaching of God’s word.
+Our conviction is that the best way to do this is by exposition of Scripture in the regular meetings of the local church.
+Topical preaching has its place, but we believe that expository preaching is a the heart of the life of the church.
+All of our conferences, ministry and resources focus unashamedly on what it means to faithfully expound the Bible.

 PTI’s Values inform and motivate PTI’s Vision: